NativeScript/docs-v7/navigation.md

 ### The Topmost Frame

-The topmost frame is the root-level container for your app's UI and it can be used to navigate inside of your app.
+The topmost frame is the root-level container for your app's UI and you can use it to navigate inside of your app.
 You can get a reference to this frame by using the `topmost()` method of the Frame module.

 ``` JavaScript